WTSJ-LD: DTV America era; going digital, return to Azteca, and additional networks

 With WTMJ ending their carriage of Cozi TV at the start of 2017, WTSJ-LP dropped Escape in the month before as WTMJ picked it up in its place.
-WTSJ-LP3 was left vacant with a paid programming loop until January 15, 2017, when WTSJ-LP completed the exchange and added Cozi TV.
-On June 22, 2017, WIWN (channel 68) also began to carry Cozi over their main signal.
-That station is officially listed by Nielsen as being in the Green Bay market owing to its city of license of Fond du Lac, Wisconsin, but it has all of its coverage in the Milwaukee market, resulting in the unusual situation of two stations under different ownerships from the same tower carrying the same network.
-On July 27, 2017, Cozi TV became exclusive to WIWN, with Jewelry Television taking over WTSJ-LP3.
+WTSJ-LP3 was left vacant with a paid programming loop until January 15, 2017, when WTSJ-LP completed the exchange and added Cozi TV for several months until July 27, when that network became exclusive to WIWN (channel 68).

-With HC2 Holdings' mid-2017 acquisition of DTV America and the November 2017 acquisition of Azteca, the station is now an O&O of their main network, effectively stabilizing its main channel's programming for the foreseeable future.
-With the repeal of the Main Studio Rule in 2019, the station's studio and office on South 108th Street in West Allis was closed, and it is now centralcased out of HC2's programming hub with no local presence.
+With HC2 Holdings' mid-2017 acquisition of DTV America and the November 2017 acquisition of Azteca, the station became an owned and operated station, though its new ownership began to wind down most local operations and promotions.
+With the repeal of the Main Studio Rule in 2019, the station's studio and office on South 108th Street in West Allis was closed, and it is now centralcased out of what is now Innovate's programming hub with no local presence.

-Tuff TV suddenly terminated their national operations on August 26, 2018, and currently paid programming runs on that signal.
-Accuweather was replaced with the Christian Broadcasting Network's new 24-hour news channel on October 1, with WTSJ-LP a charter affiliate of the network.
-Christian Broadcasting Network was replaced by LX on May 22, 2019.

-On October 25, 2019, WTSJ-LP went temporarily silent as an after effect of the operators and engineers of the Milwaukee PBS tower adjusting the tower's various antennas before and after the market's October 18, 2019 FCC-required frequency shifts involving the spectrum auction.
+On October 25, 2019, WTSJ-LP went temporarily silent as an after effect of the operators and engineers of the Milwaukee PBS tower adjusting the tower's various antennas before and after the market's October 18, 2019, FCC-required frequency shifts involving the spectrum auction.
 WTSJ-LP also shifted to a post-repack channel of channel 26 and when it did, took an "LD" channel suffix.

-Azteca America discontinued operations on December 31, 2022, with HC2 replacing it with Timeless TV, a network run by Burlington-based Canella Media.
-By the next month, Spanish programming had returned to the station's main channel, and it now carries the Visión Latina network.
+Azteca America discontinued operations on December 31, 2022, with Innovate replacing it with Timeless TV, a network run by Burlington-based Canella Media.
+By the next month, Spanish programming had returned to the station's main channel, and it carried the Visión Latina network until the start of 2025, whens witched to the Fubo Sports Network.